What CCEF is About

 The Right Path Programs for At-Risk Young Adults

-- CCEF also provides opportunities for ex-offenders and at-risk young adults to return or continue higher education in targeted communities of Beaumont, Texas, Port Arthur, Texas and Nederland, Texas.
+CCEF also provides opportunities for ex-offenders and at-risk young adults to return or continue higher education in targeted communities of Milwaukee, Wisconsin, Beaumont, Texas, Port Arthur, Texas and Nederland, Texas.

-- Right Path Program-Beaumont has partnered with Lamar State College-Port Arthur and Associated Builders and Contractors (ABC), in Nederland, Texas.
-This program provides the opportunity for parolees to obtain a trade certificate in the following courses: Welding, Core Safety, Instrumentation, Scaffold Builder, Industrial Carpentry, Electrical and Pipefitting.
+Right Path Program-Beaumont has partnered with Milwaukee Area Technical College, Lamar State College-Port Arthur and Associated Builders and Contractors (ABC), in Nederland, Texas.
+This program provides the opportunity for at-risk young adults and parolees to obtain a trade certificate in the following courses: Welding, Core Safety, Instrumentation, Scaffold Builder, Industrial Carpentry, Electrical and Pipe-fitting.